yochaigal/cairn/wip/backgrounds/bonekeeper.md

 > A shepherd to the departed, etching the last whispers of the dead into cold, unyielding earth.
 To fully celebrate the gift of life, we must honor its finale as well.

 ## Names

-Rook, Ebon, Moro, Yew, Pall, Leth, Nix, Sable, Vesper, Rune
+Rook, Ebon, Moro, Yew, Pall, Leth, Nix, Barnaby, Vesper, Leder

 ## Starting Gear